-11.9 Any actual, potential or perceived conflicts of interest of a Promotions Committee member in relation to an applicant must be declared to the Chairperson of the Promotions Committee at the beginning of the Committee meeting.
-The Chairperson of the Promotions Committee decides if any action is necessary.
-Action can include exclusion of the member from the meeting during consideration of that application, or it can be determined that the Promotions Committee member can participate but they cannot advocate for an applicant.
+11.9 Any actual, potential or perceived conflicts of interest of a committee member in relation to an applicant must be declared to the Chairperson of the committee at the beginning of the committee meeting.
+The Chairperson of the committee will decide if any action is necessary.
+Action may include exclusion of the member from the meeting during consideration of that application, or it may be determined that the committee member can participate but they cannot advocate for an applicant.